openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/04-constraints.md

 ## Congratulations!

-In this step you've implemented your first OptaPlanner constraints using the `ConstraintStreams` API.
+In this step we've implemented our first OptaPlanner constraints using the `ConstraintStreams` API.
 In the next step we will implement our RESTful resource and test our application.